USA Coalition versus Russia-China Coalition

 • Not Favour in UN Votes 1-7 = Total of Against, Abstained, and Not Voted = Russia-China Coalition

 • Against versus Not Against in UN Vote 8.
-To distinguish between countries that voted ‘Against’ changing the dominance of USA versus countries that voted ‘Not Against’, we should take into account the votes of Favour, Abstained, and Not Voted to see the total of ‘Not Against’ that de-facto refers to countries that do not want to keep the current dominance of USA.
-In other words, countries that voted ‘Not Against’ gave their support to Russia-China Coalition instead of to USA coalition.
+To distinguish between countries that voted ‘Against’ (keeping the dominance of the USA) versus ‘Not Against’, we should take into account the votes of Favour, Abstained, and Not Voted to see the total of ‘Not Against’ that de-facto refers to countries that do not want to keep the current dominance of the USA.
+In other words, countries that voted ‘Not Against’ gave their support to the Russia-China Coalition instead of to the USA coalition.

 • Against in UN Vote 8 = Total of Against = USA Coalition